An Optimal Affine Invariant Smooth Minimization Algorithm: Affine Invariant Implementation

-An almost identical argument shows the following analogous result for the property of \emph{strong convexity} with respect to the norm~$\|\cdot\|_Q$ and affine changes of coordinates. \begin{lemma} Suppose $f: \reals^n \rightarrow \reals$, $Q$ is a centrally symmetric convex set with nonempty interior and let $A\in\reals^{n \times n}$ be a nonsingular matrix.
+From the previous two results, we immediately have the following lemma. \begin{lemma} Suppose $f: \reals^n \rightarrow \reals$, $Q$ is a centrally symmetric convex set with nonempty interior and let $A\in\reals^{n \times n}$ be a nonsingular matrix.
 Suppose $f$ is strongly convex with respect to the norm $\|\cdot\|_Q$ with parameter $\sigma>0$, i.e.

-if and only if the function $f(Ax)$ is strongly convex with respect to the norm $\|\cdot\|_{A^{-1}Q}$ with the same parameter $\sigma$. \end{lemma}
+if and only if the function $\hat f(w) \triangleq f(Aw)$ is strongly convex with respect to the norm $\|\cdot\|_{A^{-1}Q}$ with the same parameter $\sigma$. \end{lemma}

 We now turn our attention to the choice of prox function in Algorithm~\ref{alg:smooth}.